freddie-renyard/med-coding-course/learning_points.md

     - Brief overview of the remaining tools which have not been covered
 - Exporting segmentation for 3D printing
     - How to select different surfaces and delete irrelevant anatomy or segmentation noise
-    - What format 3D printers accept, and how to convert between STL and G-code
+    - What file formats 3D printers accept, and how to convert between STL and G-code
     - The importance of the mesh being manifold, and how 3D printer software copes with this

 *NB - A DICOM study for this section of the course which we have the relevant permissions/anonimity to use needs to be identified.*